gomorpheus/morpheus-apidoc/source/includes/_api_format.md

 This is an example of Morpheus API request that finds all instances with a similar name.

-### Request Format
+### HTTP Request

-API requests typically have the morpheus appliance url followed by a path like `/api/resource/:id`.

-Example:

 `GET https://api.gomorpheus.com/api/instances/:id`

+This is the format for documenting request endpoints.

 ### URL Parameters